Cheeses from the North of Spain

 Queso de l'Alt Urgell y la Cerdanya, (D.O.P.), is a traditional Catalan cheese with a Catalan name.
 Covered by a light brown rind, the cheese itself is cream or ivory coloured.
 Creamy, soft and mild, the cheese is aged in local caves for a minimum of 45 days, creating fruity, nutty aromas.

-Enjoy northern Spain with accommodation in a selection of fantastic hotels and with the best local cuisine.
-This road trip in Spain offers a great way to discover the north of Spain by visiting elegant cities such as San Sebastian, Santander and Oviedo and small fishing villages, all with their traditional architecture.
-This road trip has been selected as one of Spain’s best holidays by The Times
+Design a fantastic road trip in northern Spain with this free itinerary that includes recommendations to discover the north of Spain by visiting elegant cities such as San Sebastian, Santander and Oviedo and small fishing villages, all with their traditional architecture.
+This road trip itinerary has been selected as one of Spain’s best holidays by The Times.
+Our team of local experts recommends top hotels, restaurants, hidden gems, and activities to enjoy

 This self-guided gastronomy road trip in Spain takes you through the North of Spain (Bilbao, San Sebastian, Pamplona and Rioja) and the French Basque country.
 It is a fantastic opportunity to get to know the real and authentic culture, gastronomy and wine of these regions.
 You will enjoy Michelin star restaurants, stay at superb hotels and enjoy wine culture in Rioja.
 There is so much to discover in this unforgettable gastronomic trip through the North of Spain